Phone & video interviews

 If you do answer your phone, and the employer has reached you at a time when you can't speak with him/her, it's perfectly appropriate to politely explain this and offer to call back at a time convenient to the employer.
 E.g.: "I'm so sorry I'm heading into a class that starts in two minutes.
 Is there a time I can call you back at your convenience?"

-For scheduled-in-advance phone or skype interviews:
+For scheduled-in-advance phone or video interviews:

-In that case, the employer will contact you to set a specific time to conduct a phone interview.
+In that case, the employer will contact you to set a specific time to conduct a phone or video interview.
 When you agree to that scheduling, you are committing to a business appointment and you should be fully prepared.